 When you come in for your first consultation, you’ll meet with our orthodontist to talk about your goals for your teeth.
 Together, you’ll go over a potential timeline for your braces or Invisalign treatment.
 You’ll have plenty of time to ask questions and decide which option is the best fit for your needs and lifestyle.

 If you’re ready to take steps toward a more confident you, we’re here to help.
-Contact our Melbourne, FL orthodontist, Reddick Orthodontics, to schedule your consultation and decide whether adult braces or clear braces could be a good fit for your orthodontic needs, confidence, and smile.
+Contact our Melbourne, FL orthodontist, Melbourne Orthodontics, to schedule your consultation and decide whether adult braces or clear braces could be a good fit for your orthodontic needs, confidence, and smile.